Bordered manifolds with torus boundary and the link surgery formula: The link surgery complex of the Hopf link

-The above construction of $\CF(\cL_{\a}^{p}, \cL_\b,\ws)$ also works if $\cL_{\b}$ is instead a basic system of Heegaard diagrams for $H$, since the point-pushing diffeomorphisms never change $\as$.
+As in Lemma~\ref{lem:U-actions-homotopic} we can extend the above construction to give an endomorphism $\cA_p$ of the link surgery formula when we are using a $\sigma$-basic system of Heegaard diagrams for $H$ where the arc system consists of only alpha parallel arcs.
+In this case, the point-pushing diffeomorphisms never change $\a$.
+We consider this hypercube on 2-dimensional hypercube used to define all of the link surgery structure maps for negatively oriented sublinks of $H$.
 With these considerations in mind, we obtain a diagram of the following form:

-In the above diagram, both maps labeled $h_p^{-L_2}$ are induced by a single map from $\cC/(\scV_2-1)$ to $\cC/(\scU_2-1)$.
+In the above diagram, both maps labeled $h_p^{-L_2}$ are induced by a single map from $\cC/(\scU_2-1)$ to $\cC/(\scV_2-1)$.
 The map labeled $h_p^{-L_1}$ is similar.

 The diagram in Equation~\eqref{eq:hypercube-A_p} does not satisfy the hypercube relations.
 Instead, if we view it as $\Cone(\cA_p)$, where $\cA_p$ is a morphism from the back face to the front face, then